chunibyocola/google-translate-result/README.md

     * should be a string
     */
     text,

     /*
     * translate from
     * should ba a language code like 'en', 'zh-CN', etc.
     */
     from = '',

     /*
     * translate to
     * should be a language code like 'en', 'zh-CN', etc.
     */
     to = '',

     /*
     * url: `https://translate.google.${com ? 'com' : 'cn'}`
     */
     com = true,

     /*
+    * should be 'navigator.language'
+    * userLang: userLang || 'en'
     * &hl=`${userLang || to}`
     */
     userLang = '',

     /*
-    * if you didn't set a value of 'from'
+    * if you didn't set 'from'
     * translate will auto detect the text, to give a better performance
     * but it will take about two times of time to get the result
     * if you don't want the auto detect
-    * you can set it a false
+    * you can set it false
-    * but you should set the param of 'from'
     */
     autoDetect = true
 }